Elk on Montana Ranches

-When most people think about Montana they usually think about two animals first, the grizzly bear and the elk.
+When most people think about Montana they usually think about two animals first, grizzly bears and elk.
 Elk which are also called wapiti are a larger cousin to the deer family.
 Wapiti is a Native American word which translates to light colored deer.
 Elk were once found in most of the North American continent.
 At one time there were close to 10 million elk in the North American continent.
-Montana is one of the few states that has large populations of the Rocky Mountain elk.
-Montana ranches are coveted for the elk that use the land and water and allow them to flourish in a private setting.
-Montana ranches wildlife continue to be a national treasure.
+Montana is one of the few states that have large populations of the Rocky Mountain elk.
+Montana ranches are coveted for the elk that use the land and water, and allow them to flourish in a private setting.
+Montana ranches’ wildlife continue to be a national treasure.

 Hunting and predation has reduced the elk number to 700-800,000 of the Rocky Mountain species.
 Elk typically live 10-13 years and the bulls will weigh up to 700 lbs and the cows will weigh up to 500 lbs.
 At birth, calves will weigh 35 lbs.
 Their color is tannish with lighter patches on their rump.
 Their legs and neck are usually a darker brown.

 Bull elk grow new antlers every year.
 It really is an amazing feat considering bull elk shed their antlers every March and begin to grow them back in May.
 They grow covered in velvet that is soft, sensitive and filled with blood for growth.
 The antlers will grow 300-350” plus of antlers for a mature bull by September.
 The velvet is rubbed off and the antlers turn into bone.
 If you consider that they have to grow 1” plus of antlers a day to have them ready for rut, it has to be a very painful process at times!
 A mature bull’s antlers can weigh 50+ lbs.